Contact Info

 Transforming a traditional kitchen into an open-concept layout often involves significant structural modifications.
 Removing walls and reconfiguring the space can be a complex and time-consuming process, potentially extending the duration of your kitchen remodel.

 Moreover, these structural changes can significantly impact the overall project budget.
-Factors such as electrical rewiring, plumbing adjustments, and potential HVAC modifications should be carefully considered.
+Carefully consider factors such as electrical rewiring, plumbing adjustments, and potential HVAC modifications.
 It’s essential to allocate adequate funds for these additional expenses when planning an open-concept kitchen remodel.

 Let Astoria Kitchen & Bathroom transform your kitchen into a stunning and functional open-concept oasis.
 Our expert designers specialize in creating customized spaces that perfectly blend style and practicality.
 From concept to completion, we’ll guide you through every step of your open-concept kitchen remodel.